 If you enjoy flavored coffee . . .
 Most flavored coffee gets that flavor from extracts or spices that have been added to the beans during roasting.
 These flavored beans have negligible amounts of sugar added.
-Be careful at coffee shops though: Many use sugary syrups to flavor their coffees.
-If you want a flavoring, opt for one with no-sugar-added like hazelnut or vanilla but count it toward your daily Sweet Treat limit of 75 to 100 calories.
+Be careful at coffee shops, though: Many use sugary syrups to flavor their coffees.
+If you want a flavoring, opt for one with no-sugar-added, but count it toward your daily Sweet Treat limit of 75 to 100 calories.
 If you’re following the South Beach Diet Gluten Solution Program, be aware that some varieties of flavored instant coffee and some brands of flavored regular coffee contain gluten in the flavoring base.

 If you enjoy your coffee with milk . . .
-Choose fat-free (skim) or 1% milk, unsweetened coconut milk beverage, unsweetened almond milk, or 2 tablespoons of fat-free half-and-half.
-Avoid 2% and full-fat milk as well as regular half-and-half.
+Choose fat-free (skim) or 1% milk, or unsweetened almond milk.
+Avoid 2% and full-fat milk.
 Remember to count the amount of milk you use in your coffee toward your daily serving of dairy; you can enjoy up to 2 cups on Phase 1 and up to 3 cups on Phase 2 each day.